k10sj02/thedataplaybook/content/posts/fast-beautiful-data-visualizations.md

 - What do I want the audience to take away?
 - Is my data categorical, time-based, relational, or geographic?

 Use [Data-to-Viz](https://www.data-to-viz.com/) as a guide.
 It’s a fantastic resource for pairing data types with the most effective chart forms.
-You can also check out The [Tableau Viz Cookbook](https://public.tableau.com/app/profile/josh.weyburne/viz/CookBook/VizCookbook), a community-curated collection of step-by-step “recipes” for building stunning visualizations in Tableau.
+You can also check out The [Tableau Viz Cookbook](https://public.tableau.com/app/profile/josh.weyburne/viz/CookBook/VizCookbook) by Josh Weyburne, a curated collection of step-by-step “recipes” for building stunning visualizations in Tableau.

 ---